- Frequently-asked Questions? Go to our FAQs Page

 Additional smoking-caused health costs caused by tobacco use include annual expenditures for health and developmental problems of infants and children caused by mothers smoking or being exposed to second-hand smoke during pregnancy or by kids being exposed to parents smoking after birth.
 Also not included above are costs from smokeless or spit tobacco use, adult secondhand smoke exposure, or pipe/cigar smoking.

-Productivity losses caused by smoking and expoisure to secondhand smoke each year: $156.6 billion
+Productivity losses caused by smoking each year: $151 billion

 [Only includes costs from productive work lives shortened by smoking-caused death.
 Not included: costs from smoking caused disability during work lives, smoking-caused sick days, or smoking-caused productivity declines when on the job.]